tttardigrado/tttardigrado.github.io/content/posts/hsfuck.md

 pOut = Out <$ char '.'
 ```

-The parsers for Loop and a for full program can also be implemented in the following way:
+The parsers for a loop and a full program can also be implemented in the following way:

 ```haskell
 -- map a match of [ pExpr ] into Loop